orefalo/g2/README.md

 ##Panic!

 It happened to all of us.
-You try a new command (like a rebase) and things don't work as expected: git complains on every commit attempt, the prompt shows a weird status.
+You try a new command (like a rebase) and things don't work as expected: git complains on every commit attempt, the branch shows *detached* and some weird hex numbers show all around the place.
 Suddenly, you feel the urgency to hunt an expert advise: you start hunting the closest git-master: bad luck he's not around!
 In fact there is no-one to help you!
-"Damn it !
+"Damn it!
 I wish I never run that command!", you start pulling your hairs and screaming "CVS was so much bettttttter!"

-Well, you are panicking... and we built a command especially for you: `g panic`
+Keep calm, you are panicking... and we built a command especially for you: `g panic`!

 Use `panic` when you feel like getting help from your git master.
-It checks out the last known good state (HEAD) and removes all files not under source control, leaving a clean workspace to resume from.
+The command will attempt to put you back on track: it checks out the last known good state (HEAD) and removes all files not under source control, leaving a clean workspace to resume from.
 It's the easiest way to get you back on track and ready to work.
-No more cold sweats and your git-master can rest.
+No more cold sweats, plus your git-master can rest. ;-)

 ##Branching